CesiumGS/3d-tiles-samples/EXT_mesh_features/ImplicitFeatureIdsAndSimpleProperty/README.md

-# Explicit Feature IDs and Simple Property
+# Implicit Feature IDs and Simple Property

 This sample demonstrates usage of the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension for storing feature IDs and properties associated with vertices of a mesh.

 ### Feature IDs

-The basic structure and definition of the feature IDs for this example is the same as for the [ExplicitFeatureIds](../ExplicitFeatureIds#feature-ids) example.
+The basic structure and definition of the feature IDs for this example is the same as for the [ImplicitFeatureIds](../ImplicitFeatureIds#feature-ids) example.

 Additionally, this sample defines metadata that is associated with the feature IDs.
-The metadata in this example is the same as in the [ImplicitFeatureIdsAndSimpleProperty](../ImplicitFeatureIdsAndSimpleProperty/) example.
+The metadata in this example is the same as in the [ExplicitFeatureIdsAndSimpleProperty](../ExplicitFeatureIdsAndSimpleProperty/) example.

 ### Metadata Structure